ProgrammingMachineUser/Euler-Project-Solving/EulerProject/README.md

 Here you can find more about:
 + https://projecteuler.net/about

-This Repository demonstates my attempts to complete the Project challenge using Pycharm and simple programs, feel free suggest any possible changes.
+This Repository demonstates my attempts to complete the Project challenge using Pycharm and simple programs, feel free to suggest any possible changes.